-If no violation is found to have occurred, such outcome will be communicated in writing to the Reporting Party and Responding Party along with the opportunity to review the investigative report.
+If no violation is found to have occurred, such outcome will be communicated in writing to both Parties.
+If the Reporting Party rejects the findings, they may have the investigation reviewed as outlined below.
 GCU will continue to assist the Reporting Party with resources as applicable.